Comfort bag

-Comfort Bags and Comfort Dolls
+Comfort dolls

-Comfort bags (慰問袋, imon-bukuro) were traditionally prepared by women in the territories that Japan occupied during World War II.
+Comfort bags were traditionally prepared by women in the territories that Japan occupied during World War II.
 Among the items in the bags, the comfort doll became significant to many Japanese soldiers.
 One account describes a soldier fighting in China holding onto a comfort doll, given to him by a young Japanese girl, until he was killed.
 His fellow soldiers then preserved the doll and even redressed it with clothes created by that same young girl.
 The soldier, Obayashi, had no family to send him letters or extra supplies, so he relied heavily on the government distributed comfort bags.
 The doll became incredibly important to him as it represented a mother or a little sister that he is missing from his real life.
 Much like Obayashi, other soldiers also found comfort within the comfort dolls.
 They would give them names, dress them in pretty clothes, and treat them as objects of affection.
 There are theories that the reason why comfort dolls were so popular was because of the isolation that the soldiers felt when they were fighting overseas on foreign territory.
 The dolls provided a reference of the feminine, promoting ideas of heterosexuality and served to remind the soldiers of the Japanese women back at home.